-The Office of Accessibility Services offers disability-specific accommodations, academic counseling, and advocacy services relevant to the needs of individuals with disabilities.
-The Office of Accessibility Services also serves as a National Voter Registration site.
-For further information regarding the services offered to students with disabilities, please contact the office via email at sas@sunypoly.edu or by telephone at (315) 792-7170.
-Students have the right to appeal decisions regarding accommodations and auxiliary aids if they believe the request for accommodations are not fulfilled in a way that is satisfactory to the student with a disability.
-Please consult the office website for information about grievance process.
+Student Accessibility Services also serves as a National Voter Registration site.
+For more information regarding the services offered to students with disabilities, please contact the office via email at sas@sunypoly.edu or by telephone at (315) 792-7170.

 Faculty Advisor